 During our trip driving from California to Alaska, we experienced driving across the US/Canada border with kids a number of times.
+If you’re wondering, “what is it like crossing the Canadian border?” then this is the post for you!
 In general, it’s a pretty easy and straightforward border crossing for US citizens, but there are a few things that will make it easier, faster, and smoother.

 Here are 10 tips for driving across the US/Canada border, especially with kids!

 Download and Fill out the ArriveCAN App in Advance

 The most important thing you can do to make for a smooth border crossing when driving across Canadian border is to fill out the ArriveCAN app in advance (if you’re driving into Canada).
 Your whole family can be inputted into one login – there’s no need to create a different account for each person.
 This is important to do because the border agent can deny you crossing if you don’t fill it out in advance.